 - In 2016, the United States Department of Housing and Urban Development provided the following definition of Chronic Homelessness: Click here for full definition.

 - For children, the federal government has defined homelessness through the McKinney-Vento Act, which defines homeless children as “individuals who lack a fixed, regular, and adequate nighttime residence.”
 Click here to see examples of children who would fall under this definition.

-- “USC Ostrow Dental Volunteers at Homeless Connect Day” (University Initiative to Eliminate Homelessness, November 13, 2017)
+- “Religious Leaders Pledge On Homelessness” (University Initiative to Eliminate Homelessness, December 13, 2017)

 - USC Homelessness Action Committee

 - Undergraduate Student Government project for campus homelessness